Big, bigger, Phuket

 Thailand has plenty of places where you can escape the crowds and mass tourism, but if all you’re after is a sunbed, a cocktail and pleasant tropical weather… Well, Phuket delivers.

-Keep reading our travel guide to Phuket to find out what makes the island worth visiting, how to avoid the busiest spots, where to find the best beaches, the best things to see and do (and what to skip), where to stay, great places to eat, getting around and our top tips for making the most of Phuket.
+Keep reading our Phuket travel guide to find out what makes the island worth visiting, how to avoid the busiest spots, where to find the best beaches, the best things to do in Phuket (and what to skip), where to stay, great places to eat, getting around and our top tips for making the most of the island.

 Our recommendations: Where to stay in Phuket?